GannettDigital/simulato/docs/_pages/walk-through.md

         return {
             CLICK_TO_VIEW_STORY: {
 ```
-Above is the action name, we use app caps with underscores, so just stick with this naming convention, you can name it whatever you want and if you have additional actions, you will name those as additional object properties on the javascript object you are returning as the actions.
+Above is the action name, we use all caps with underscores, so just stick with this naming convention, you can name it whatever you want and if you have additional actions, you will name those as additional object properties on the javascript object you are returning as the actions.
 ```js
 preconditions() {
     return [